lowcomote/jsonschemadsl.parent/EVALUATION.md

 #### Altova

-It can be observed the same behavior with Altova, as in Visual Studio Code.
 In the following two screenshots we show the same cases with Altova.
+It can be seen the same behaviour as in Visual Studio Code.

 ![Altova Schema Highlighting Ship](evaluation/Altova-Schema-Highlighting-Ship.png)

 ![Altova Instance Highlighting Ship](evaluation/Altova-Instance-Highlighting-Ship.png)

-#### JSON Schema DSL
+#### JSON Schema DSL (Our tool)

 The JSON Schema Editor of this repository highlights the keywords defined in the Metaschema.json draft 07.
-In the following screenshot can be seen the keywords "required", "properties", "type", "$schema", "$ref" and "additionalProperties" are correctly highlighted.
+In the following screenshots can be seen the keywords "required", "properties", "type", "$schema", "$ref" and "additionalProperties" are correctly highlighted.
 The keys "Shipyard", "apiVersion", "kind", "metadata" and "spec", as are not part of the metaschema, so they are correctly not highlighted.

 ![JSONSchemaDSL Schema Highlighting](evaluation/JSONSchemaDSL-Schema-Highlight.PNG)